 According to Deloitte, the top challenge when it comes to RPA implementation is process standardization.
 This is due to the large amounts of unstructured data that businesses are trying to automate.

-As explained in our previous blog about using Bizagi with RPA, it’s important to bring logic to this unstructured data and orchestrate the information to get it ready to be used by the robots (also known as digital workers).
+As explained in our previous blog about using Bizagi with RPA, it’s important to bring logic to this unstructured data.
+You need to orchestrate the information to get it ready to be used by the robots (also known as digital workers).
 This is where one of our customers is making use of Bizagi as an enabler for RPA.

 They have now optimized the end-to-end commercial loan process (onboarding, maintenance and closing of loans), with robots touching over 50% of their commercial loan portfolio.
 Any net new customer to the commercial lending platform is now automated in workflow with all processes initiated and tracked through Bizagi, and executed through Bizagi and RPA.